The WMPAC Team

 Executive Director, Artistic Director

-John Zirkle is the Founding Director of the Warren Miller Performing Arts Center, an internationally-award winning composer, and a nationally-honored music educator.
-Under John’s leadership, WMPAC has hosted over 300 programs to more than 70,000 patrons in a town of less than 4,000 full-time residents.
-As the key development officer for WMPAC, John has raised over $7 million for the arts in Montana by establishing strong relationships with public funding entities, private foundations, and individual donors.
-In his tenure at WMPAC, John has served as an expert panelist for the Montana Arts Council, the Cultural and Aesthetics Projects Committee for the Montana State Legislature, the Western States Arts Federation (WESTAF), and the National Endowment for the Arts.
-He currently serves on the boards of the Montana Performing Arts Consortium, Roots in the Sky and Arts Northwest.
+As the key development officer for WMPAC, John has raised over $10 million for the arts in Montana by establishing strong relationships with public funding entities, private foundations, and individual donors.
+He has served as an expert panelist for the Montana Arts Council, the Cultural and Aesthetics Projects Committee for the Montana State Legislature, the Western States Arts Federation (now CREATIVE WEST), and the National Endowment for the Arts.
+Current and former board positions include Creative West, the Arts Council of Big Sky, the Montana Performing Arts Consortium, Montana Chamber Music, Arts Northwest, and Roots in the Sky, a professional chamber choir based in Bozeman.
+In 2024, John was publicly elected to the Big Sky Resort Area District board of directors, which administers a unique 4% tourism-based luxury tax which reinvests over $20M in community development each year in Big Sky.

 Rikka Wommack